Almost Half of Enterprises Experience Substantial API Security and Privacy Issues

 Cloudentity

-Application programming interfaces (APIs) are the underpinnings of digital transformation and represent 83% of all web traffic.
+Application programming interfaces (APIs) are the underpinnings of digital transformation and represent 83%(link is external) of all web traffic.
 Serving as the fabric of modern service delivery and app development, the logic and sensitive data APIs can expose have made them a high-value target for cybercriminals.
 In fact, the amount of API cyberattacks has spiked in the last year.
-According to Enterprise Strategy Group (ESG) analysts, "attackers are setting their sights on unprotected APIs, and API attacks will see a banner year in 2022."
+According to Enterprise Strategy Group (ESG) analysts(link is external), "attackers are setting their sights on unprotected APIs, and API attacks will see a banner year in 2022."

 To study common API issues and how IT practitioners are facing these challenges, Cloudentity conducted its 2021 State of API Security, Privacy and Governance Survey with independent research firm Pulse QA.
 The report highlights how enterprises are advancing API-first programs in their organization and reveals key issues, drivers, maturity, investments and benefits.
 It surveys 300 technology decision-makers and practitioners responsible for API management and security in large organizations across industries such as financial services, healthcare, retail, high tech and consumer packaged goods (CPG).